 The Exchange building block approach proposed in this paper provides a scalable architecture for Exchange deployments.
 The proposed Pod design includes the minimum server and storage required to meet the Exchange solution requirement, including the mailbox profile.
-The PowerEdge R730xd server with 16 LFF drives provides sufficient compute and storage capacity required for up to 4,000 Exchange mailboxes of 5 GB in size and 150 messages per day.
+The PowerEdge R730xd server with 16 LFF drives provides sufficient compute and storage capacity required for up to 2,500 Exchange mailboxes of 5 GB in size and 150 messages per day.
 The design principles described in this paper, along with the building block approach for designing Exchange infrastructure, provide a foundation for implementing scalable Exchange deployments.
-The reference implementation presented in this paper describes how the Pod consisting of the PowerEdge R730xd server can be scaled out to support 8,000 mailboxes in a resilient site architecture.

-This paper also provides proof points for performance of Exchange server with the PowerEdge R730xd server and summarizes the benefits that Exchange can gain from the PowerEdge R730xdserver.
+This paper also provides proof points for performance of Exchange server with the PowerEdge R730xd server and summarizes the benefits that Exchange can gain from the PowerEdge R730xd server.
 The solution architecture for Exchange using the PowerEdge R730xd server minimizes management overhead, while delivering application performance as prescribed by Microsoft.